happysunnyhappy/canteen-menu/requirement.md

-## This is details of requirement of the assignment 2:
+## Details of requirement of the assignment 2:

 The requirement of the assignment is listed as followed: